Dr. Mario Hernández Vera

 Researcher, Quantum Computing and HPC | Leibniz-Rechenzentrum, Garching

-- Supported researchers and industry users in the development and deployment of quantum algorithms on hybrid HPC–quantum infrastructures, including workflow design, performance optimization, and integration with HPC systems and quantum circuit simulators.
-Contributed to HPC–quantum integration initiatives through software development, technical consulting, and collaborative research proposals.
-Mentored students and supervised projects on the application of quantum algorithms to optimization problems and quantum chemistry.
-Designed and delivered technical training programs for researchers and industry partners.
+• Drove the development and deployment of quantum algorithms on hybrid HPC–quantum infrastructures, in collaboration with researchers and industry users, including workflow design, performance optimization, and integration with HPC systems.
+Led HPC–quantum integration initiatives, coordinating across computational science, software, and infrastructure teams through software development and architecture, technical consulting, and collaborative research proposals.
+Mentored students and supervised projects on the application of quantum algorithms in the field of optimization problems and quantum chemistry.
+Designed and delivered technical training for the LRZ education portfolio.

 Achievements

-- Contributed to MLIR-based compilation workflows targeting heterogeneous quantum–classical HPC accelerators.
-Co-developed a Python benchmarking toolchain for evaluating quantum algorithms and circuit simulators across HPC environments.
+• Contributed to the architecture and implementation of MLIR-based compilation workflows targeting heterogeneous quantum–classical HPC accelerators.
+Co-developed a Python benchmarking toolchain with user-facing APIs for evaluating quantum algorithms and circuit simulators across HPC environments.
 Advanced the application of hybrid HPC–quantum multiscale methods for molecular simulations using QM/MM embedding.
-Benchmarked the performance of superconducting and ion-trap quantum computers for solving real-world, domain-specific problems.
+Benchmarked the performance of superconducting and ion-trap quantum computers for solving domain-specific problems.
 Developed scalable libraries for Hamiltonian construction and isospectral transformations using a multi-level MPI/OpenMP parallelization strategies.

-- Designed and delivered specialized training programs on quantum computing and HPCQC applications, including Introduction to Quantum Computational Chemistry and Accelerated Quantum Supercomputing with CUDA-Q, developed in collaboration with NVIDIA.
+• Designed and delivered specialized training programs on quantum computing and HPCQC applications for the LRZ and ISC High Performance conference, including Introduction to Quantum Computational Chemistry and Accelerated Quantum Supercomputing with CUDA-Q, developed in collaboration with NVIDIA.
 Developed training materials and internal presentations on quantum error correction.
 Materials included algorithms and exercises implemented in various frameworks, such as Qiskit, PennyLane, and CUDA-Q.

 Researcher, Computational Chemistry | LMU, Munich